JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 The central website of [JuliaGraphs](https://juliagraphs.github.io/) offers an overview of the ecosystem packages and is still mostly a description.
 It can be improved to become the first resource for people getting started with graphs in Julia with a quick tour of the feature, some visual explanations of the algorithms.

+### LightGraphs 2.0 documentation

+The upcoming version 2.0 of LightGraphs, due later this summer, represents a fundamental change in the LightGraphs API.
+Assistance is needed to make sure the documentation represents the latest and greatest features.

 ### Tutorials

 The documentation of all JuliaGraphs packages, such as [LightGraphs](https://juliagraphs.github.io/LightGraphs.jl/latest/) is developer-oriented, showing the API of the different types and functions of the packages.